 Wonderful to meet other women gone through similar journey and sharing your stories”

-— Bernadette, first CfR retreat, ACT Fly Fishers Inc.
+— Bernadette, first Australian CfR retreat 2016, ACT Fly Fishers Inc.

 “It has been a fantastic weekend, everyone is so caring, we feel like princesses”

-— Andrea, first CfR retreat, ACT Fly Fishers Inc.
+— Andrea, first CfR retreat 2016, ACT Fly Fishers Inc.

 “It is great to focus on something totally new.
 It is quite technical and not as easy as it looks, but there is fantastic support and tuition, a great experience.
 Where has this been all my life?”